Hypocisy/RPGCoreV3-Chinese-wiki/LevelModule.md

 # Bottlenecks

-Bottlenecks are an excellent way to guide and limit progression, a bottleneck can be broken by running the "rc bottleneck <id>" command.
+Bottlenecks are an excellent way to guide and limit progression, a bottleneck can be broken by running the "rc bottleneck \<id\>" command.
 While a player is stuck at a bottleneck, they cannot gain any skill experience.
+Good for some sort of an "advancement quest"

+You can just take it out of the configurations if you do not want it.